 Three periods a week.
 Credit, three semester hours. - 202.
-European History, 1500-1815.
+EUROPEAN HISTORY, 1500-1815.

-Three periods a week.
-Credit, three semester hours. - 203.
-HISTORY OF THE UNITED STATES TO 1865.
+203. HISTORY OF THE UNITED STATES TO 1865.

 204. HISTORY OF THE UNITED STATES SINCE 1865.

 Among the objectives of this course is that of providing the American citizen with a background that he may better evaluate American contribution to international statecraft during the last decades and the movements that led directly to the present conflagration.